 Other studies have also found that when compared with heel strike runners, forefoot runners had significantly less muscle activity in the tibialis anterior during the late swing phase of which a compliment response of this, again, would be reduced muscle metabolism, suggesting that forefoot running may have more mechanical energy-saving mechanisms while doing a better job at safeguarding the shins than heel strike running.

 Furthermore, a 2014 in the Journal of Science and Medicine in Sport discovered that increases in running speed directly increased plantarflexion at touchdown which as expected decreased muscle activity in the tibialis anterior, but also reduced ground-contact time (less time for increased force production), suggesting that when you run fast, especially with a forefoot strike, you may have less stress on the lower leg than expected because energetically-taxing muscle activity in the tibialis anterior is more offline and the foot spends less time engaging with the ground.

 What Does the Tibialis Anterior Do?

-- Less dorsiflexion at touchdown means the tibialis anterior is more relaxed, or passive, which in turn reduces muscle activity in the tibialis anterior as well as energy demands.
+- Increased plantarflexion and therefore less dorsiflexion at touchdown means the tibialis anterior muscle is more relaxed or passive of which a compliment response is reduced muscle activity as well as reduced muscle metabolism.

 Moore, IS., Jones, AM and Dixon, SJ.
 Relationship between metabolic cost and muscular coactivation across running speeds.
 J Sci Med Sport, 2014;17, 671-76.